opencontextinc/create-artifact-yaml/README.md

 * container
 * image

-If the GITHUB_ACTOR for the pipeline is a bot then a YAML definition will also be created for the bot.
+**NOTE**: If the GITHUB_ACTOR for the pipeline is a bot then a YAML definition will also be created for the bot.

 ## Usage
 In general you will need to do the following to make use of this GitHub action: